Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 The exhibit – The Glass Rotunda: Story of the Forest

-Our kids can’t get enough of the larger-than-life, interactive exhibit that is Story of the Forest at the National Museum of Singapore!
+Our kids can’t get enough of the larger-than-life, interactive exhibit Story of the Forest at the National Museum of Singapore!
 The installation mimics the sights and sounds of Southeast Asia’s lush tropical rainforests.
 It transforms 69 drawings (from the William Farquhar Collection of Natural History Drawings collections) to life in a virtual experience that will blow the whole family away.
 Get up close and personal with awesome flora and fauna: watch out for our favourite, the Malayan Tapir!

 When: Permanent exhibit